MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/windows-commands/bitsadmin-getminretrydelay.md

 ---
 title: bitsadmin getminretrydelay
-description: "Windows Commands topic for **bitsadmin getminretrydelay** - Retrieves the length of time, in seconds, that the service waits after encountering a transient error before trying to transfer the file." ms.custom: na ms.prod: windows-server ms.reviewer: na
+description: Windows Commands topic for **bitsadmin getminretrydelay** - Retrieves the length of time, in seconds, that the service waits after encountering a transient error before trying to transfer the file. ms.custom: na ms.prod: windows-server ms.reviewer: na